Higgsboson-X/vg101-2019su/rc/rc1/rc1.md

 #### Program Design

-> 1. Clearly state or translate the problem
+> 1. Clearly state or translate the problem.
-> 2. Define what is know as the *input*
+> 2. Define what is know as the *input*.
-> 3. Define what is know as the *output*
+> 3. Define what is know as the *output*.
-> 4. Develop an *algorithm*, i.e., a systematic way to solve the problem
+> 4. Develop an *algorithm*, i.e., a systematic way to solve the problem.
-> 5. Verify the solution on simple input
+> 5. Verify the solution on simple input.
-> 6. Implementing the algorithm
+> 6. Implementing the algorithm.

 #### Learning a Programming Language

 ***READ-THE-DOC!***

 * What can we learn from a documentation?
-  1. Data type (integers, double, arrays, chars, etc.) and operations
+  1. Data type (integers, double, arrays, chars, etc.) and operations.
-  2. Functional APIs (input, output, options) and descriptions
+  2. Functional APIs (input, output, options) and descriptions.

 * API (abstract programming interface)